NicalDai/MultiAVChatWeb/README.md

 Login part is just a fake login, save the account and password to Cookie, and share to the main.js for real login.

 ## Main Part
-After jump to this page Main.html, 'var nim = NIM.getInstance' will connect the NIM server for AVChat signal Logic.
+After jump to this page Main.html, `var nim = NIM.getInstance` will connect the NIM server for AVChat signal Logic.
 For more NIM information please refer to :
 [NIM init](https://dev.yunxin.163.com/docs/product/IM%E5%8D%B3%E6%97%B6%E9%80%9A%E8%AE%AF/SDK%E5%BC%80%E5%8F%91%E9%9B%86%E6%88%90/Web%E5%BC%80%E5%8F%91%E9%9B%86%E6%88%90/%E5%88%9D%E5%A7%8B%E5%8C%96)